 This is a rush transcript.
 Copy may not be in its final form.

-JUAN GONZALEZ: A new study from the nation’s preeminent scientific advisory group has revealed that less than 2% of the money spent by the federal government on climate change research is used to study how climate change will affect humans.
+JUAN GONZALEZ: A new study from the nation’s preeminent scientific advisory group has revealed that less than 2 percent of the money spent by the federal government on climate change research is used to study how climate change will affect humans.

 According to the report issued by the National Academies, the U.S. Climate Change Research Program spends just $30 million a year on examining the impact of global warming on humans.
 To put that figure in perspective, the United States is spending an estimated $275 million per day on the Iraq war and occupation.